Enzymes: 20 Answers

 15. Do obese people have a shortage of enzymes?

-There is some evidence that obese individuals do have a shortage of lipase.
-Researchers at Tufts University School of Medicine conducted some tests on the abdominal fat of 11 extra heavy individuals (average of 340 pounds) and found a lipase enzyme deficiency in their fat cells.
-This could be explained by the fact that obesity and abnormal cholesterol deposits both have their beginnings in our failure to permit fat predigestion of cooked or processed foods in the upper stomach due to the fact that the natural lipase content of fatty foods has been destroyed by cooking.
+There is evidence that obese individuals do have a shortage of lipase.
+Researchers at Tufts University School of Medicine conducted tests on the abdominal fat of 11 extra heavy individuals (average of 340 pounds) and found a lipase enzyme deficiency in their fat cells.
+This could be explained by the fact that obesity and abnormal cholesterol deposits both have their beginnings in our bodies’ failure to predigest the fat of cooked or processed foods in the upper stomach.
+The natural lipase content of fatty foods is destroyed when food is heated or refined.

 16. Should children take enzymes?